Reference price

-Wholesale energy prices and providers in Australia
+Wholesale electricity prices and providers in Australia

 Fact Checked Fact Checked

-What are wholesale energy prices?
+What are wholesale electricity prices?

-It’s important to note that electricity purchased at a wholesale rate is called a spot market, meaning prices are traded regularly between power generators and energy retailers.
+It’s important to note that electricity purchased at a wholesale rate is called a spot market, meaning prices are traded regularly between energy generators and energy retailers.
 Spot prices are updated every 30 minutes and fluctuate in value depending on the time of day.

 Wholesale energy prices graph

-How do wholesale energy plans work?
+How do wholesale electricity plans work?

-Who sells wholesale electricity prices?
+Which providers sell wholesale electricity prices?

 Energy Locals